 Committee Review Rural Hospital Emergency Care

 Georgia's new Rural Hospital Stabilization Committee held its first meeting in early June.
-The three-hour meeting, which was open to the public and accessible through a live webinar (now posted on the DCH website) began mapping out a strategy to preserve access to health care for the citizens of rural Georgia.
-The 16-member panel, appointed by Gov. Nathan Deal earlier this year, will meet regularly to identify the needs of the rural hospital community and provide potential solutions.
+The 3-hour meeting, which was open to the public and accessible through a live webinar (now posted on the DCH website) began mapping out a strategy to preserve access to health care for the citizens of rural Georgia.
+The 16-member panel, appointed by Governor Nathan Deal earlier this year, will meet regularly to identify the needs of the rural hospital community and provide potential solutions.

 To conclude this first meeting, members of the committee requested additional data to assist in their evaluation of Georgia's current rural health network.
 That request included:

 - Maps of locations of all rural hospitals, showing their relative locations to possible referral centers.

 - Locations of all current Emergency Medical Services (EMS) providers and air ambulance services.

 - A detailed map of the payer mix throughout Georgia.

 "We've asked for very specific data so that we can explore options and opportunities for our rural communities as we move forward with our work," said Charles Owens, director of the Department of Community Health's (DCH) State Office of Rural Health (SORH).
 Owens also serves as facilitator and member of the Rural Hospital Stabilization Committee.
 "Our goal is to help support the stabilization of health care access in our rural communities."

 Recently, the Board of Community Health approved rules to govern a new category for health care facilities — Rural Free-Standing Emergency Departments.

 Those rules include the following conditions for the establishment of Rural Free-Standing Emergency Departments: